cloudfoundry/gorouter/README.md

 This repository contains the source code for a Go implementation of the Cloud Foundry router.

-This router is now used on CloudFoundry.com, replacing the old implementation.
+You can find the old router [here](http://github.com/cloudfoundry-attic/router)

 ## Summary